List of dangerous snakes: Australian black snakes

-King brown snake or Mulga snake
+King brown snake

-The Australian King brown snake or Mulga snake (Pseudechis australis) is the second longest species of venomous snake in Australia.
+The king brown snake (Pseudechis australis) or mulga snake is the largest species of venomous snake in Australia.
 The venom of this snake is relatively weak compared to many other Australian species.
 The LD50 is 2.38 mg/kg subcutaneous.
 However, these snakes can deliver large amounts of venom when they bite, compensating for the lower venom potency.
 Average venom yield is 180 mg and they have a maximum yield of 600 mg.
 The venom of this species contains potent myotoxins and anticoagulants, that can inhibit blood clotting.
 The neurotoxic components are weak.
 This snake can cause severe envenomation of humans.
 They are a moderately common cause of snakebites and uncommonly to rarely cause snakebite deaths in Australia at present.
 Envenomation can cause anticoagulation coagulopathy, kidney damage or kidney failure.
 They do not cause significant neurotoxic paralysis (muscle weakness, respiratory failure), though rarely they may cause ptosis (drooping of the upper eyelids).
 Bites can also cause myolysis (rhabdomyolysis, muscle damage) which can be very severe and is the major effect of bites.
 Rate of envenomation is 40–60%, while untreated mortality rate is 30–40%.